The N-5 Scaling Law: Topological Dimensionality Reduction in the Optimal Design of Fully-actuated Multirotors: Synthesis Framework for Fully-Actuated and Omnidirectional Aerial Systems

 It is through this segmentation that the ``$N-5$ Scaling Law'' empirically emerges, revealing that the global optima form exactly $K=N-5$ disconnected loops (isomers) defined by specific quantized phase shifts.

 Finally, by synthesizing the results across the full library of analyzed chassis, we construct a \textbf{Unified Taxonomy of Solution Manifolds} (Table~\ref{tab:unified_classification}).
 This classification maps the spectrum of topological behaviors: from the rigid \textit{Discrete Point Sets} (Type I) typical of irregular chassis, through intermediate \textit{Unstructured Clouds} (Type II/III), to the coherent \textbf{Type IV} collapse.
-Within this final category, we distinguish between the strictly phase-locked isomers governed by the $N-5$ Law (Type IV-B) and the high-$N$ regime (Type IV-C), where the theoretical separation between the dense isomers falls below the numerical resolution limit.
+Within this final category, we distinguish between the strictly phase-locked isomers governed by the $N-5$ Law (Type IV-B) and the high-$N$ regime (Type IV-C), where the theoretical separation between the dense isomers falls, because of a combination of numerical resolution limit and flattening of the 1D optimal valley in some additional directions.